micahondiwa/alx-system_engineering-devops/0x19-postmortem/README.md

 12:30 PM: I officially resolved the incident as the web service was fully operational again.

+## Root Cause and Resolution
+### Root Cause
-Root Cause and Resolution: Root Cause: The root cause of the web stack outage was a misconfigured routing on web-01.
+The root cause of the web stack outage was a misconfigured routing on web-01.
 This misconfiguration caused traffic to be improperly routed, resulting in a service disruption.

+### Resolution
-Resolution: I fixed the issue by correcting the routing configuration on web-01.
+I fixed the issue by correcting the routing configuration on web-01.
 Working closely with the network engineering team, I reviewed the routing tables and reconfigured them to ensure proper traffic flow.
 After the fix, traffic was correctly directed, and the web service was able to serve users as expected.

 Corrective and Preventative Measures: To prevent similar incidents in the future and improve system reliability, I will implement the following measures: